xdp-project/bpf-examples/pping/SAMPLING_DESIGN.md

    the most active flows around.
 2. One can attempt to monitor fewer flows, but with more frequent RTT calculations for each.
-The easiest way to achieve this is to probably to set a more limited size on the per-flow map.
+The easiest way to achieve this is to probably to set a smaller size on the per-flow map relative to the per-packet timestamp map.
 In case one wants to primarily focus on heavier flows, one could possibly add ex. packet rate to the per-flow information, and remove the flows with the lowest packet rates.
 3. One can attempt to focus on flows with shorter RTTs.
 Flows with shorter RTTs should make more efficient use of timestamp entries, as they can be cleared out faster allowing for new entries.
 On the other hand, flows with longer RTTs may be the more interesting ones, as they are more likely to indicate some issue.
+4. One can simply try to create a larger map (and copy over the old contents) once the map is approaching full.
+This way one can start with reasonably small maps, and only start eating up more memory if required.

-While I'm leaning towards option 1, I don't have a very strong personal opinion here, and would like some input on what others (who may have more experience with network measurements) think are reasonable trade-offs to do.
+While I'm leaning towards option 1 or 4, I don't have a very strong personal opinion here, and would like some input on what others (who may have more experience with network measurements) think are reasonable trade-offs to do.